palaksing/LearnGit/README.md

 # LearnGit
-This is my 1st git repo
+This is my 1st git repo..